dfederlein/vagrant-tower/README.md

 To install the first three requirements, please see http://docs.vagrantup.com/

-**Note:** The demo instance itself, once created, should be functional without an Internet connection.
+**Note:** The demo requires an internet connection on your host machine both to set itself up and to deploy the included lamp_haproxy playbook.

 Hosts: